Ircama/ELM327-emulator/README.md

 The OBD-II interface is connected through the `-S` option (serial device) or the `-H` and `-N` ones (TCP/IP host and related port).
 When using the serial device, the `-B` option allows indicating a specific baud rate (38400 bps by default).

-Data read from the OBD-II port are grouped together basing on a timeout parameter (floating point number) which by default is 5.0 seconds and can be tuned with the `-T` option.
-The higher the number, the more reliant the grouping; anyway, delays produced by high timeout values might compromise the communication quality: if the application does not perform correctly in the forwarder mode (e.g., producing connection drops), is useful to test lower timeout periods, like `-T 0.2` or `-T 0.1`.
+Data read from the OBD-II port are grouped together basing on a timeout parameter (floating point number) which by default is 0.2 seconds and can be tuned with the `-T` option.
+The higher the number, the more reliant the grouping; anyway, delays produced by high timeout values might compromise the communication quality: if the application does not perform correctly in the forwarder mode (e.g., producing connection drops), is useful to test different timeout periods, like `-T 0.1`.

 Example.

 - In a window, run a simulated OBD-II interface connected via TCP network: `python3 -m elm -s car -n 20000`.
 Then optionally set `loglevel 10`.
-- In another window, run *ELM327-emulator* configured as forwarder to the local TCP port 20000 and exposing a network port 35000: `python3 -m elm -s car -n 35000 -N 20000 -H localhost -T 0.2`.
+- In another window, run *ELM327-emulator* configured as forwarder to the local TCP port 20000 and exposing a network port 35000: `python3 -m elm -s car -n 35000 -N 20000 -H localhost`.
 - In a third window, run a telnet client: `elnet localhost 35000`.
 Write `at@1` and press enter.
 Check the logs in the other windows.
 - Close the telnet client.
 Run an *OBD* application, select Wifi communication, IP address 127.0.0.1, port 35000.
 Check the logs in the other windows.
 You should succeed in connecting the application.